 Lastly, it is always necessary to keep logistical issues in mind.
 For example, you should know where each spouse is going to live during the divorce process itself, and after the divorce is finalized.
 Additionally, you should consider how added living expenses and any other extra expenses will be paid.

-At Kryszak & Associates, Co., LPA, our compassionate family law attorneys have extensive experience handling complex divorce cases.
+At Kryszak & Associates, Co., LPA, our compassionate family law attorney have extensive experience handling complex divorce cases.
 To request a fully confidential review of your case, please call our offices today at 440-934-5330 or 1-888-934-5330.
 We serve family law clients throughout Northeast Ohio, including in Lorain, Sheffield, North Ridgeville and Elyria.

 How did we do?